Nigel Farage: European Parliament

 Farage was elected to the European Parliament in 1999 and re-elected in 2004, 2009 and 2014.
 The BBC spent four months filming a documentary about his European election campaign in 1999 but did not air it.
 Farage, then head of the UKIP's South East office, asked for a video and had friends make copies which were sold for £5 through the UKIP's magazine.
 Surrey Trading Standards investigated, and no offence was found.
 Farage was the leader of the 24-member UKIP contingent in the European Parliament, and co-leader of the multinational Eurosceptic group, Europe of Freedom and Direct Democracy.
 Farage was ranked the fifth-most influential MEP by Politico in 2016, who described him as "one of the two most effective speakers in the chamber".
-Reportedly, he would always be assigned office number 007 in the European Parliament.
+He would be assigned office number 007 in the European Parliament.

 On 18 November 2004 Farage announced in the European Parliament that Jacques Barrot, then French Commissioner-designate, had been barred from elected office in France for two years, after being convicted in 2000 of embezzling £2 million from government funds and diverting it into the coffers of his party.
 He said that French President Jacques Chirac had granted Barrot amnesty; initial BBC reports said that, under French law, it was perhaps illegal to mention that conviction.
 The prohibition in question applies only to French officials in the course of their duties.
-The President of the Parliament, Josep Borrell, enjoined him to retract his comments under threat of "legal consequences".
+The President of the Parliament, Josep Borrell, asked him to retract his comments and warned of potential "legal consequences".
 The following day, it was confirmed that Barrot had received an eight-month suspended jail sentence in the case, and that this had been quickly expunged by the amnesty decided by Chirac and his parliamentary majority.